eldridgea/dnsonward/README.md

 This will start the service using Cloudflare as its upstream DNS server.
 You can replace "cloudflare" in the line above with either "google" or "quad9" to use their servers instead.
 This will open up port 53 on your machine and allow it to accept incoming DNS requests. enviornments

->WARNING: It is NOT recommended to expose this serivce as-is to the entire Intenet.
-This is intended for private/controlled network environments.
+WARNING: It is NOT recommended to expose this serivce to the entire Intenet, just in private netowrk environments.

-## Suported Devices and Architectures

-This supports ARM and x86_64.
-This works on most servers as well as Raspbrry Pis.
-I have tested it successfully on my Pi 4 running Raspbian 10.
-If you're having an issue on other Pi hardware/OS versions please open an issue.

 ## Variables